 …Individuals should have access to and control over information about their health and bodies

 Finally, the team is committed to putting members first and engage with an individual’s chosen community of care providers, no matter who or where.
-This means focusing on privacy and being not just HIPAA compliant from day one, but having high controls in place on how we collect data.
+This means focusing on privacy from day one and having high controls in place on how we collect data.
 I have not met many start-ups that have IRBs in place from the get go.
 And from a data ownership standpoint, so much of healthcare can be frustratingly truncated or locked within a system.
 To get second opinions, to move, to change providers often means a loss of your health history.
 And many companies in this space keep information they gather over individual health as proprietary.
 I really like the trust that Q is building with members by committing to provide full access, portability, and control over their health information.
 This is about truly empowering members.

 At Q, we are building the physical of the future.